 There is certainly no shortage of articles recently about the demise of the once-formidable electronics giant RadioShack.
 WSJ’s February 4, 2015 headline said it all: “Strategic Confusion Put RadioShack at Mercy of Lenders.”
 Check out this image and the graph below it:

 "Igniting change is never easy.
-But by using the Blue Ocean approach and adapting your company's behaviors to gain a new perspective, you can overcome virtually any business challenge."
+But by using the Blue Ocean Strategy® approach and adapting your company's business to gain a new perspective, you can overcome virtually any business challenge." as i was quote in our Forbes article, "Does Your Business Need A Boost?," published December 9, 2014.
+It is as relevant today as it was then.

 I was speaking with someone recently who works for a ski resort that had wanted to find a Blue Ocean Strategy several years ago.
 Skiing and snowboarding were not growing, and mountains—whether they were destinations or weekend retreats—needed to find more nonusers to enjoy the experience.